tuna-f1sh/project-blog/_posts/2021-06-16-linear-clock.md

 The first hurdle with using a permanent magnet rather than ferrous steel was that it had poles and this meant single direction current control of the coil was not going to work.
 With the steel, I had hoped I could just shift the attracting coil down the row and the ball would roll with it.
 The magnet meant that it would have its poles aligned with the current coil and that the direction of the next coil needed to be the opposite.
 I turned to some (basic) FEM using [FEMM](https://www.femm.info/wiki/MagneticsTutorial).

-![FEM model two pcb coil](/assets/img/linear-clock/linear-clock-two-balls-air-model.png) __FEM model of the PCB coil with balls illustated but configured as air.
+![FEM model two pcb coil](/assets/img/linear-clock/linear-clock-two-balls-air-model.png) __FEM model of the PCB coil with balls illustrated but configured as air.
 One can see that the field lines from the active coil form such that the poles would be inverse on the adjacent pad.
 Turning on the next coil with the same polarity simply _locks_ the ball on the other pad; the polarity must switch to attract the ball, something R0 did not allow.__

 ![FEM model single ball](/assets/img/linear-clock/linear-clock-one-ball-ans.png) __More pretty colours!
 FEM model of the PCB coil with single neodymium ball.
 I'm not going to pretend I had to go much beyond the tutorial but I was pleased to find the model matched my measurements for Telsas generated by the PCB coil: ~1.5 mT on the PCB and ~1.0 mT through the case (0.6 mm).__

 I hoped the wavey track might counter this flaw, by causing the ball to rest between coils it would allow the next coil to _pick up_ the ball.
 In practice it was not successful however.
 I tried a number of profiles but faced a few issues.

 One was the increased material/air gap degrading the holding field strength and also struggling to get the ball stable when held.
 Another was that the track biasing had to be symmetrical (in order to work both directions) but this meant the ball would not always roll to the correct coil.
 It's possible with more effort one could find a track profile but I opted for a different path.

 ![wavey track profile cut](/assets/img/linear-clock/track-profile-cut.png) __I could not find a track profile that solved R0's design flaws.
 This track had small peaks but also narrowing to make the ball less stable at the coils so that it would carry momentum between coils.
 The problem was biasing the roll in the correct direction, whilst maintaining bidirectional control.__